FaKod/neo4j-scala/README.md

 Using this wrapper, this is how creating two relationships can look in Scala.
-The String are automatically converted into Dynamic Relationsships:
+The String are automatically converted into Dynamic Relationships:

 ```scala
 start --> "KNOWS" --> intermediary --> "KNOWS" --> end